thorfour/stocktopus/README.md

 # Privacy Policy

 Stocktopus does not collect any personal identifying information.
 It does not store a history of your requests.
 The only data it does store is a unique ID received from Slack for a user if they opt to use the list or play money features.
 If you use the list or play money features it also stores the list of stocks a user has bought or added to their watch list.

+# Contact

+If you have questions comments or concerns about the app please email thorvald@protonmail.ch